Small Space – Storage Solutions

-- Calculate how many bottles of water fit into the space.
+- Calculate how many bottles of water fit into space.
 Use this as a guide for provisioning.
-I.e. If you know the forward locker fits 100 x 2L bottles of water, then you can easily estimate what you need for your next order.
+I.e. if you know the forward locker fits 50 x 2L bottles of water then you can easily estimate what you need for your next order.

 - A good tip here is to buy a combination of both foldable crates and permanent size crates, both have a useful purpose on board.

 Go ahead and calculate all of your storage areas.
 If you do this properly then it will make your life so much easier in the future with mid-season provision requirements.

 Wine and liquor:

 So by now, you have probably figured out that storing wine on a yacht can be very challenging.
 The usual recommendations of wine storage such as:

 Are pretty impossible to control on a yacht.
 In addition to this, you will also have to find suitable storage, which enables easy access yet it has to be secure enough that the bottles won’t break.

 Typically the wine tends to be consumed on the cruise/charter, however, if it is not then common sense dictates that fine wine be stored on land for longer storage requirements.